eth-cscs/uenv/readme.md

 * no longer supports modification of the environment in the calling shell
 * bring the CLI and Slurm plugin under one roof, with a common library

+Not just a rewrite - new features!
+* `uenv image build $recipe_path arbor/10.1@todi%gh200` - automatically dispatch a build job to build your uenv and deploy it on JFrog.
+* `uenv image add $SCRATCH/myimages/arbor.squashfs arbor/10.1:v2@todi%gh200` add a squashfs file to your local repository and give it a label
+* `uenv image rm prgenv-gnu/24.11:rc4` remove a uenv from your local repository
+* `uenv image find @eiger` find all uenv on eigher
+* `uenv image find @'*'%gh200` show all uenv built for `gh200` on all clusters
+* `uenv start ./store.squashfs --view=develop` now works - uenv can now "peek inside" squashfs images to read meta data
+* and more...

 ## Alps quickstart

 To take uenv2 for a test drive on alps,